Michael Dorris: Personal life

-Beginning in 1986, Dorris' son Sava was sent to boarding school and military school.
-Madaline began attending boarding school when she was 12.
-After the success of The Broken Cord in 1989, and an advance of $1.5 million for the outline of Crown of Columbus, Dorris quit teaching at Dartmouth to become a full-time writer.
-In 1991, his oldest son Reynold Abel was hit by a car and killed.
+Beginning in 1986, Dorris's son Sava was sent to boarding school and military school.
+Madeline began attending boarding school when she was 12.

+In 1991, his oldest son Reynold Abel was hit by a driver and killed.
 Dorris, Erdrich, and their three daughters moved to Kalispell, Montana, allegedly because of death threats Sava had made towards them.
 They later returned to New Hampshire in 1993.
 They finally moved to the Piper Mansion in Minneapolis.

 Sava sent a letter to the couple in 1994 threatening to "destroy their lives" and demanding money.
 Dorris and Erdrich took Sava to court for attempted felony theft.
 The first jury deadlocked, and the next year Sava was acquitted of the charges.

 The couple separated in 1995.
 Dorris went for treatment of alcohol abuse at Hazelden.
 Dorris and Erdrich divorced in 1996.
 Dorris considered himself "addicted to" Erdrich and fell into a depression.

+Sex abuse allegations and suicide

-Madeline and two of Dorris' biological daughters made allegations of abuse against him.
+Madeline and two of Dorris's biological daughters made allegations of abuse against him.
 In March 1997, Dorris made a suicide attempt.
 On April 10, 1997, he used a combination of suffocation, drugs, and alcohol to end his life in the Brick Tower Motor Inn in Concord, New Hampshire.
+It was later disclosed that during a therapy session, one of his daughters alleged that he had sexually abused her.
 In conversations with friends, Dorris maintained his innocence and his lack of faith that the legal system would exonerate him without his "demolishing" his wife and children in a "vicious" court trial.
 With his death, the criminal investigations into the sexual abuse allegations were closed.